electrode-io/electrode-native/docs/cli/code-push/promote.md

 ## `ern code-push promote`

+[code-push commands prerequisites] needs to be met in order to execute this command

 #### Description

 * Promote a CodePush release to a different deployment name and/or native application versions.